-This specification focuses on the real-time interactions of bid request and response and the win notice and response.
-Other interactions (e.g., block list synchronization, traffic control) are candidates for future initiatives or are already defined by OpenRTB.
+This specification focuses on the real-time interactions of bid request and response and the win, billing, and loss notices.
+Other interactions (e.g., block list synchronization, traffic control, creative review, etc.) are candidates for future OpenRTB initiatives or alternate projects.